MoonshotLab/Glamour-Shotz/README.md

 Necessary hardware for this project includes 2 computers, a [phidget](www.phidgets.com), some physical SPST buttons, wire, and a Sony DSLR.

 One computer is used as the application server and preforms the video processing work (the development computer).
 The other computer acts as a wifi consumer and makes it's own internet connection available to the development computer via a crossover cable.
 This is necessary because the DSLR provides it's API via rest routing which is only available when joining it's wifi network.

+## Environment variables
+Videos and posters are automatically uploaded to Amazon S3 and published on Facebook.
+The following environment variables are required:

+* S3_KEY
+* S3_SECRET
+* S3_BUCKET
+* FB_CLIENT_ID
+* FB_SECRET

 ### Camera
 1. Follow the [instructions](https://www.playmemoriescameraapps.com/portal/) provided by sony to register your camera device.
 This will allow you to install new apps on the camera.